omarelshopky/VaccineTrackingSystem/Docs/README.md

 The program has two type of users:

     1) Normal User
-        - Register as new account by providing personal record containing: [DONE]
+        - Register as new account by providing personal record containing:
           - Full Name
           - National ID [Unique = Shouldn’t accept duplicates]
           - Password